Welcome to Haviland Cottage on the Isle of Wight

 The Ventnor Family Hotel & Boarding House, Isle of Wight RCIN 701466

-There was also a Groves Hotel in Ventnor, but it is not clear there is a link between the two hotels.
+There was also a Groves Hotel in Ventnor, but it there is no clear link between the two hotels.

 The small cottage (Hillside) can be seen in front of ‘Groves Hotel’ in the engraving here by T. Higham from 1824.
 From Ventnor & District Local History Society